nshor47/Bio-Spark-Tahoe/README.md

 Project Overview

 This milestone builds upon our previous data exploration and preprocessing work on the TAHOE-100M gene expression dataset.
 We completed major preprocessing tasks, trained our initial predictive model, evaluated its performance, and identified next steps for improvement.
+Bio_Spark_major_preprocessing is the file on which the information covered was excuted from.

 📁 Dataset Information